-Interview Part 1: Family background; recalls weighing a speckled perch caught by a local fisherman: 6 lbs, 2 oz.! cattle round-ups: collecting the local cattle for branding, social event; Thursday afternoon beer-busts (keg parties,) footraces, food;
+Interview with Charlie Finley Part 1: Family background; recalls weighing a speckled perch caught by a local fisherman: 6 lbs, 2 oz.! cattle round-ups: collecting the local cattle for branding, social event; Thursday afternoon beer-busts (keg parties,) footraces, food;

-Interview Part 2: Bird dogs, panthers, bob cats and deer; the first automobiles; first airplane; Game Warden, Range Custodian.
+Interview with Charlie Finley Part 2: Bird dogs, panthers, bob cats and deer; the first automobiles; first airplane; Game Warden, Range Custodian.

 This Orlando Memory comes from the Orlando Evening Sentinel, dated June 28, 1971 (page 4B.)
 You may find this and many other Orlando Memories in the Vertical Files of the Orlando Public Library.